mankowsj/simple-gallery/README.md

 - react-router
 - add w x h on top of gallery ?
 - offline mode
-- scroll to elemnt after exit
+- scroll to elemnt after exit DONE
 - fix border on switch for webkit / NO GO
 - fix redux types on components / no errors now ???
 - add title to big pic mode DONE